sharadregoti/tyk-docs/tyk-docs/content/getting-started/quick-start/tyk-demo.md

 description: "Learn to deploy and run a Tyk deployment in minutes on Docker using our repository tyk-demo"
 ---

-[Tyk-demo](https://github.com/TykTechnologies/tyk-demo) is a repository that enables you to start up an entire Tyk stack with all its dependencies.
-Tyk demo can also spin up deployments with all the other Tyk integrations such as [SLIs and SLOs with Prometheus and Grafana](https://github.com/TykTechnologies/tyk-demo/tree/master/deployments/slo-prometheus-grafana) or [OpenTelemetry with Jaeger](https://github.com/TykTechnologies/tyk-demo/tree/master/deployments/otel-jaeger).
+[Tyk-demo](https://github.com/TykTechnologies/tyk-demo) is a repository that enables you to start up locally an entire Tyk stack with all its dependencies and integrations such as
+[SLIs and SLOs with Prometheus and Grafana](https://github.com/TykTechnologies/tyk-demo/tree/master/deployments/slo-prometheus-grafana) or [OpenTelemetry with Jaeger](https://github.com/TykTechnologies/tyk-demo/tree/master/deployments/otel-jaeger).

+## Purpose

-With *tyk-demo* repository, using docker-compose, you can set up quickly a **complete** Tyk stack, including dependencies and integrations. bash scripts.
+With *tyk-demo* repository, using docker-compose, you can set up quickly a **complete** Tyk stack, including dependencies and integrations.

+Minimize the amount of effort needed to start up the Tyk infrastructure and show end-to-end complete examples of how to set up various capabilities in Tyk as well as different integrations.

 ## Key Features